Wissenss/VASCII/README.md

-# mp4--txt
+# VASCII
-A simple program that takes an mp4 file and outputs it contents as ascii art
+A simple desktop application that visualize *.mp4 or *.jpg files into ASCII art

+## Description
+VASCII is a simple desktop application writen in python.
+It allows you to visualize *.mp4 or *.jpg files as ASCII art in the command prompt